OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### Restrictions when testing with an emulator

 There are several downsides when using an emulator.
 You might not be able to test an App properly in an emulator, if it's relying on the usage of a specific mobile network, or uses NFC or Bluetooth.
-Testing within an emulator is usually also slower in nature and might lead to issues on it's own.
+Testing within an emulator is usually also slower in nature and might lead to issues on its own.

 Nevertheless several hardware characteristics can be emulated, like GPS<sup>[6]</sup> or SMS<sup>[7]</sup> and many more.